 Kathleen Connelly is a philosophy major and fourth-year Haslam scholar.
 She has served as an officer on UT’s Mock Trial team and is currently secretary of Campus Disability Advocates and a Senator in UT’s Student Government Association.
 She plans on pursuing a PhD in philosophy, with particular interest in philosophy of science.

 Marianela D’Aprile is an architecture major who is also founder and editor of IMPRINT., an upcoming publication series from the College of Architecture and Design.
 In addition, Marianela, along with nineteen other architecture students, partook in a project to build a school campus in the impoverished community of Fond-des-Blancs, Haiti.

 Xin Huang majors in mechanical engineering with a pre-medicine focus.
 Outside of class, Xin volunteers in the Simulation Center at UT Medical School and is currently a teaching assistant for honors general chemistry.

 Melissa Lee is a fourth year Haslam Scholar majoring in Integrative Neuroscience through the College Scholars Program.
-She is Editor-in-Chief of Pursuit: The Journal of Undergraduate Research at the University of Tennessee for the 2013-2014 academic year, and is currently spending the fall 2013 semester studying abroad at the University of Zurich.
+She is Editor-in-Chief of Pursuit: The Journal of Undergraduate Research at the University of Tennessee for the 2013-2014 academic year, and spent the fall 2013 semester researching at the University of Zurich in Switzerland.